fmcarvalho/mydoctheme/pages/htmlflow/features.md

 Notice, the function `ownerTemplate` is in turn another fragment that receives a `Div` element.

+**Remember** when calling a fragment to use a `dynamic()` block to avoid storing it internally as a static HTML block and make it render whenever you call it with a model.
+Do not use the builder `of()` to include a dynamic fragment.

 This way of invoking a fragment is particularly useful when you need to use a smaller part (component) gathered together to produce a bigger template.
 This is the most common usage of partials or fragments.